Q: AT WHAT POINT DURING MY COLLEGE CAREER SHOULD I DO AN INTERNSHIP/CO-OP?

-Come and visit with us in the Career Services Center (located in DUC Annex A-230), your academic advisor or the faculty member listed as teaching the internship co-op course within your academic major for information about course credit.
+Come and visit with us in the Center for Career and Professional Development (located in DSU 2001), your academic advisor or the faculty member listed as teaching the internship co-op course within your academic major for information about course credit.

 Q. WHO CAN ENROLL IN IDST 369 FOR CREDIT?

-The IDST 369 is a course offered through your Career Services Center which allows students to receive 1-3 hours of course credit for an internship/co-op experience (1 hr credit for 10-19 hours of work/week (140 hrs. minimum); 2 hrs for 20-29 hrs of work/week (280 hours minimum); 3 hrs for 30 or more hrs work/week (420 hours minimum).
+The IDST 369 is a course offered through your Center for Career and Professional Development which allows students to receive 1-3 hours of course credit for an internship/co-op experience (1 hr credit for 10-19 hours of work/week (140 hrs. minimum); 2 hrs for 20-29 hrs of work/week (280 hours minimum); 3 hrs for 30 or more hrs work/week (420 hours minimum).